huntfx/pyhide/README.md

 <h4>All Commands:</h4>

 	class ImageStore( imageName, **kwargs ):

 		imageName
 		 - String
 		 - the name to save the image as, which may or may not include the location
 			Default: "C:/Users/Name/Documents/ImageDataStore.png"

 		Kwargs:
 			p/print/printProgress
 			 - True/False
 			 - Set to false to disable all messages being printed
 				Default: True

 		def write( input, **kwargs ):

 			input
 			 - any data to store in the image

 			Kwargs:

 				i/c/image/customImage
 				 - String
 				 - Path or URL to an image to store data in a copy.
 					Default: None

 				u/upload/uploadImage
 				 - True/False
 				 - Upload the image to imgur after creation.
 					Default: False

 				o/open/openImage
 				 - True/False
 				 - Open the image in a browser.
 					Default: True

 				uI/uploadOriginal/uploadCustomImage
 				 - True/False
 				 - Upload the original image to imgur and store URL in the file.
 				 - Setting to false will require a path or URL for the original image to be provided each time the image is read.
 					Default: True

 				cM/mode/cutoffMode
 				 - Integer/String/Tuple
 				 - Choose a custom cutoff mode to use, supports multiple ones to be input.
 				 - Input may be an integer '4', tuple '(2,4,5)', or string "2,4,5"
 					Default: None

 				a/aCM/allCutoffModes
 				 - True/False
 				 - Automatically save the image under all the cutoff modes, the same as writing 0-7 for the above command.
 					Default: False

 				r/ratio/sizeRatio
 				 - Float (0-1)
 				 - Set the ratio of width to height.
 				 - If a custom image is provided but is too small to store the data, the ratio will switch to that of the image.
 					Default: 0.52 (similar to 16:9 resolutions)

 				revert/revertToDefault
 				 - True/False
 				 - When using a custom image, if it's too small, the code will revert to the default style and disable custom images.
 				 - You can use this to disable this option and return None if the image won't fit in the custom image.
 					Default: True

 				d/disable/disableInformation
 				 - True/False
 				 - Disable output of extra information such as time created, URL and username.
 					Default: False

 				cache/writeCache
 				 - True/False
 				 - Store some calculated information to a cache file, which can dramatically improve loading times.
 				 - It runs on the hash of an image and takes up barely any space, so it's worthwile keeping activated.
 					Default: True

 				uploadURLsToImgur
 				 - True/False
 				 - Used when uploading custom images is enabled
 				 - By default the code will check if the custom image is a link, and this adds a bit extra to check it's from Imgur.
 				 - If set to True and the image is from elsewhere, it will reupload the image.
 				 - You may want to disable this if you are using an image on your own website, otherwise it's best to keep it enabled to avoid 404 errors.
 					Default: True

 				vO/validateOutput
 				 - True/False
 				 - Will read the output image to make sure the data exactly matches the input.
 				 - May slow down execution time if enabled.
 					Default: False

 				returnURL/returnCustomURL
 				 - Add the custom image URL to the output list.
 				 - Not added by default as it'll be ImageStore().write()[1] without uploading the output image, or ImageStore().write()[2] if you do.
 				 - This is stored in the file anyway, so shouldn't really be needed

 				#MAYA

 				i/c/image/customImage
 				 - String
 				 - Same as above, but set to "RenderView" to use the image in the renderView window

 				rV/renderView/writeToRenderView
 				 - True/False
 				 - Will load the output image into the renderView window.
 				 - Currently not working as Maya seems to convert the image.

 				#DEBUGGING

 				debug/debugResult/debugOutput
 				 - True/False
 				 - Will set all stored information to blackand all other information to white
 				 - There should always be mostly white and some black, unless you are storing a very small amount of information.
 					Default: False

 				cH/cutoffHelp/cutoffModeHelp
 				 - True/False
 				 - Output all cutoff modes and what they do
 					Default: False

 				s/size/returnSize
 				 - True/False
 				 - Return the input size.
 					Default: False

 				returnInfo/getImageInfo
 				 - True/False
 				 - Return maximum number of bytes the image can hold.
 					Default: False

 				t/test/testImage
 				 - String
 				 - Return True/False depending on if custom image can be read from the path/URL.
 					Default: None

 			If image was saved:
 				Return [[Path to image, (image url if uploaded) ], (same if multiple images were created)] If error in saving image:
 				Return None

 		def read( *args, **kwargs ):

 			Args:

 				(Path to custom image)
 				 - String
 				 - Use this path instead of stored URL for custom image.
 Won't work if it's not the exact same as the original image used to store data.
 				 - If the original image was uploaded and imgur resized/resampled it, only the URL will work, unless you saved the image again.
 					Default: None

 			Kwargs:

 				i/image/imagePath/customImage
 				 - String
 				 - Same as the path to custom image in args, this one will be given priority if set.
 					Default: None

 				o/output/outputInformation
 				 - True/False
 				 - Print stored information within the file if it exists.
 If disableInfo was set to True, nothing will be shown.
 					Default: False

 				#DEBUGGING

 				debug/debugResult/debugOutput
 				 - True/False/Integer
 				 - Print various information useful in testing if the correct information is stored.
 				 - By default it will output the stored files, length of data, type of data, and the first 100 characters (set to a number to modify the amount).
 				 - Note that it will still return the stored information, the only difference is it will print more information.
 					Default: False

 			If image was read:
 				Return <stored data>
 			If error in reading image:
 				Return None

 		def cache( **kwargs ):

 			Kwargs:

 				c/clean/cleanCache
 				 - True/False
 				 - Delete the cache file.
 					Default: False

 				k/key/value
 				 - String (hash of image)
 				 - Return information related to the cached image as a list.
 					Default: None

 				delKey/deleteKey
 				 - String (hash of image)
 				 - Attempt to remove information on an individual cached image.
 					Default: None

 				p/path/cachePath
 				 - String
 				 - Return the location where the cache is stored.
 				 - It will still return the location even if no cache file exists.
 					Default: False

 				h/hash/imageHash
 				 - True/None/String
 				 - Return the hash of the image.
-    			 - If True is given instead of a location, the image location passed to the main class will be used.
+				 - If True is given, the image location passed to the main class will be used.
 					Default: None

 			If cache exists:
 				Return <cache dictionary>
 			If error somewhere:
 				Return None

 <br>